learnwithparam/website/content/blog/find-all-documents-in-mongodb-based-on-field-exists-or-not/index.md

 page: false
 category: 'Tutorial'
 tags: ['MongoDB']
 description: In NoSQL, you can save different document in a single collection.
-Now you want to find documents with specific field. how do you find that?
+Now if you want to find documents with specific field, how do you find that?
 There is an easy way, we will see it in example.
 ---

 MongoDB find syntax is pretty simple.
 Lets have a collection named `users` and find all the documents in the collection,